 At Queen's Park: Stephanie Akers and Tim Blakley

-At Queen's Park: Neela Sarta, Elizabeth Roediger, and Maricon Sanelli
+At Queen's Park: Neeta Sarta, Elizabeth Roediger, and Maricon Sanelli

 On Wednesday September 11th, 2019 we met again with the Ministry of Health.
 The MLPAO was supported by Mt.
 Sinai Hospital's Administrative Director, Microbiology Christine Bruce, who joined us for our meeting with Neeta Sarta, Director Lab and Genetics Branch, Elizabeth Roediger, Senior Program Consultant - Policy Development Unit (Health), and Maricon Sanelli, Manager - Laboratories and Diagnostic Services Unit (Health).
-Neela Sarta is replacing Bonnie Reib, who recently retired.
+Neeta Sarta is replacing Bonnie Reib, who recently retired.
+We talked about rural and remote communities experiencing difficulties attracting and retaining lab professionals.

 At Queen's Park: Tina Yuan and Briana Maguire